 - Victoria: Tour the boutiques in Fan Tan Alley.
 Soak in its maritime culture at Fisherman’s Wharf.
 Roam the beautiful parks, including Butchart Gardens, Beacon Hill and Abkhazi Garden’s tea house.
 And afternoon and high tea at the luxurious Fairmont Empress.

-My recommended Toronto to Vancouver drive through Canada breaks this into 7 days of driving (at minimum).
+My recommended Toronto to Vancouver drive through Canada breaks this epic road trip into 7 days of driving (at minimum).
 Plus mini road trip ideas: 2 days to Niagara Falls, 3 days through central Alberta, 1 day to BC hot springs, 1 day Sea to Sky drive near Vancouver, and 2 days on Vancouver Island.
 If you add in one day to explore each city stop along the way, this entire Western Canada road trip will take 25 days.

 Have you done the Toronto to Vancouver drive?
 Do you recommend other places to stop and things to do?
 Please share in the comments below!